The worship at Anglican Church of the Good Shepherd is founded on three principles: evangelical preaching, sacramental faith, and liturgical worship.

 About Receiving Communion

-The Lord's Supper does not belong to us but to Jesus.
-Therefore, those from other churches who have been baptized in the name of the Father, and of the Son, and of the Holy Spirit are welcome at our altar to receive Holy Communion.
+Those from other churches who have been baptized in the name of the Father, and of the Son, and of the Holy Spirit, and are committed to Christ are welcome to receive Holy Communion.
+Others are invited to come forward to receive a blessing.

 What does liturgical worship mean?